Malcolm X: Memorials and tributes

 The house that once stood at 3448 Pinkney Street in North Omaha, Nebraska, was the first home of Malcolm Little with his birth family.
-The house was torn down in 1965 by new owners who did not know of its connection with MalcolmX.
-The site was listed on the National Register of Historic Places in 1984.
+The house was torn down in 1965 by new owners who did not know of its connection with Malcolm X. The site was listed on the National Register of Historic Places in 1984.
+A Nebraska Historical Marker now marks the site.
+The Malcolm X—Ella Little-Collins House in the Roxbury section of Boston, Massachusetts, where Malcolm X lived with his half-sister Ella Little-Collins and began getting involved in the Nation of Islam, was added to the National Register of Historic Places in 2021.
+Several archaeological surveys have been performed on the house's grounds, and there are ongoing efforts to preserve the site.

+In 1968, twelve Black students who occupied North Hall at University of California, Santa Barbara temporarily renamed it Malcolm X Hall to force the administration to acknowledge the needs of Black students.
+As a result, UCSB created the Department of Black Studies.

 In Lansing, Michigan, a Michigan Historical Marker was erected in 1975 on Malcolm Little's childhood home.
 The city is also home to El-Hajj Malik El-Shabazz Academy, a public charter school with an Afrocentric focus.
 The school is located in the building where Little attended elementary school.

-In cities across the United States, MalcolmX's birthday (May 19) is commemorated as Malcolm X Day.
-The first known celebration of MalcolmX Day took place in Washington, D.C., in 1971.
-The city of Berkeley, California, has recognized MalcolmX's birthday as a citywide holiday since 1979.
+In cities across the United States, Malcolm X's birthday (May 19) is commemorated as Malcolm X Day.
+The first known celebration of Malcolm X Day took place in Washington, D.C., in 1971.
+The city of Berkeley, California, has recognized Malcolm X's birthday as a citywide holiday since 1979.